skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The Dwarves heard of the fall of Lorman and saw that Ingol was a weak leader.
 They attempted once again to reclaim Khelberg.
-Their forces landed on the southern shores of Mar Tesoro and pushed north.
+Their forces landed on the southern shores of Mar Tesaro and pushed north.
 Few who worked in the mines were willing to fight to defend their cruel master, and Ingol was defeated before the end of the fifth year of his reign.
 As the war ended, many humans fled north and settled in those